Visually Impaired Services

 - AT&T Computer Training Lab: A classroom for computer training of the visually impaired provided initially by a grant from the AT&T Foundation.

-- Professional Education: The DIO has a proprietary school license with the State of Michigan to provide ophthalmic education and is closely affiliated with the ophthalmology residency program at the HFHS, the ophthalmic technology training program at Henry Ford Community College in Dearborn, and provides hands-on workshops for emergency room physicians through Michigan State University.
+- Professional Education: The DIO is closely affiliated with the ophthalmology residency program at the HFHS, the ophthalmic technology training program at Henry Ford Community College in Dearborn, and provides hands-on workshops for emergency room physicians through Michigan State University.